Skip to main content

 CITES pursues security-focused research across a range of areas that include:

-• Intra-level security management: The classic Purdue model for operational technology (OT) systems defines multiple system levels (enterprise; demilitarized zone, or DMZ; operational and control; process; and physical).
-A level is often treated as a single security zone, with security policies (like Biba) imposed between them.
-However, better trust management is required within a level, for example, between remote terminal units (RTU) within the process layer.
+• Intra-level security management: The classic Purdue model for OT systems defines system layers Enterprise, Demilitarized Zone (DMZ), Operational and Control, Process, and, Physical, conceptualized as a “North-South.”
+A layer is often treated as a single security zone, with security policies (like Biba) imposed between them.
+The problem is that better trust management is required within a layer.
+The challenge is to understand how to introduce so-called "East-West" management of security.

 • Secure digital infrastructure for energy: Society is on the cusp of a new energy ecosystem, driven by requirements for efficiency and decarbonization as well as advances in energy sources, electric transportation, and market models.
 Realizing this vision will require a secure digital infrastructure for secure interoperability, trust relations among multiple stakeholder communities, secure and verifiable transactions, integration of nonconventional forms of generating energy at multiple grid scales, and secure cloud operations.